mirkoschubert/datenschutz-checkliste/cheat-sheet.md

 *Verdicts*: [LG Köln Az.
 6 U 25/14](https://dejure.org/dienste/vernetzung/rechtsprechung?Gericht=OLG%20K%F6ln&Datum=31.12.1111&Aktenzeichen=6%20U%2025/14), [LG Bochum, Az.
 9 S 17/16](https://dejure.org/dienste/vernetzung/rechtsprechung?Gericht=LG%20Bochum&Datum=16.08.2016&Aktenzeichen=9%20S%2017/16), [BGH, Az.
 I ZR 69/08](https://dejure.org/dienste/vernetzung/rechtsprechung?Gericht=BGH&Datum=29.04.2010&Aktenzeichen=I%20ZR%2069/08)

 * [ ] When using external works (images, graphics, music, videos, texts, software, code) **always** read the corresponding license terms and, if necessary, provide the appropriate information about the author according to the specifications!
 * [ ] No matter if large or small quotation: Works are only citations if you deal with them in detail.
-For decorative additions use only works with an appropriate license (eg Creative Commons or CC0 / Public Domain)!
+For decorative additions use only works with an appropriate license (**e.g.**, Creative Commons or CC0 / Public Domain)!
 * [ ] The picture credit belongs **always** directly under the picture!
 Some stock agencies even require the image credit to be **in** the image.
 The only exception (because it is common practice): images that are used under the corresponding free license (e.g. CC0) **without attribution** and extend over the entire website can also be named once in the imprint.
 * [ ] However, it is controversial whether the **waiver of attribution of the author** is possible at all, so it is best to **always** indicate the name of the author to be on the safe side!
 * [ ] Web designers/developers should check the image material provided by the customer for copyright infringements (cf. LG Bochum, Az.
 9 S 17/16).